-As mentioned, One Adventure hold their Adventure Parties at their activity centre, which is located on the second floor or Greenside Trading Estate Mill and there is a large carpark.
+As mentioned, One Adventure holds their Adventure Parties at their activity centre, which is located on the second floor or Greenside Trading Estate Mill and there is a large car park.

 After all my son’s guests had arrived, the instructors ran through the order of the activities and took everyone through a safety briefing.